2 Theories

 Figure 2.5: A gradient of specificity in theoretical tools.
 Figure inspired by Guest and Martin (2021).

 One of the strengths of modern cognitive science is that it provides a very rich set of tools for expressing more complex statistical models and linking them to data.
 For example, the modern Bayesian cognitive modeling tradition grew out of work like Shepard’s; in these models, a system of equations defines a probability distribution that can be used to estimate parameters, predict new data, or make other inferences (Goodman, Tenenbaum, and The ProbMods Contributors 2016).
-And neural network models—which are now fueling innovations in artificial intelligence—have a long history of being used as substantive models of human psychology (Elman, Bates, and Johnson 1996).
+And neural network models—which are now fueling innovations in artificial intelligence—have a long history of being used as substantive models of human psychology (Elman et al. 1996).
 One way to think about all these alternatives is as being on a gradient from the general, inspirational frameworks we described above all the way down through computational models and then to statistical models that can be fit to specific datasets (figure 2.5).

 In our discussion, we’ve presented theories as static entities that are presented, tested, confirmed, and falsified.
 That’s a simplification that doesn’t take into account the ways that theories—especially when instantiated as formal models—can be flexibly adjusted to accommodate new data (Navarro 2019).
 Most modern computational theories are more like a combination of core principles, auxiliary assumptions, and supporting empirical assumptions.
 The best theories are always being enlarged and refined in response to new data.11